StereoFlo/php-inventory-app/README.md

 # Disclaimer

-this php version is a portable from the golang language package.
-You can find the original version [here](https://github.com/StereoFlo/go-inventory-app)
+This version of PHP is a port of the Go language package.
+You can find the original version [here](https://github.com/StereoFlo/go-inventory-app).

 # Run the app (WIP)